Film / Godzilla (1994)

 - Impaled with Extreme Prejudice: The ultimate fate of the Gryphon's head.

-- Kill It with Fire and Made of Explodium: How Godzilla destroys the Gryphon's body: He breathes his nuclear breath into it, causing the entire thing to erupt into flames and detonate.
+- Kill It with Fire / Made of Explodium: How Godzilla destroys the Gryphon's body: He breathes his nuclear breath into it, causing the entire thing to erupt into flames and detonate.

-- Laser-Guided Karma: Pike is eaten by the Gryphon when it's snake tounges grab him by his legs and waist.
+- Laser-Guided Karma: Pike is eaten by the Gryphon when its snake tongues grab him by his legs and waist.

-- Living Weapon: Godzilla was engineered specifically from dinosaur DNA to defend Earth from the impending Gryphon.
+- Living Weapon: Godzilla was engineered specifically from dinosaur DNA by an alien race that formerly inhabited Earth in prehistoric times to defend Earth from the impending Gryphon.